justmwest/FPLC/README.md

 # FPLC
-Scripts used in the analysis of FPLC data.
+Scripts used in the visualization of FPLC data.

+Both scripts read in text (.asc) files from AKTA FPLC systems.
+Both scripts output plots.